Bluemix-Watson-Labs/Dev-Env-Setup/README.md

   * Verify the installation by typing `node -v` or `npm -v` in Git Bash/Terminal

 8. [Install Python 2.7](https://www.python.org/downloads/)
+ * Veryify the version in your terminal (GitBash in Windows, terminal in Mac): 'python --version'

 9. Provision Alchemy.
   * After signing into Bluemix, click on "Catalog" in the top right hand corner.
   * Then click on "Watson" in the left hand bar.